Polestar 2 range, battery & charging

 - 1VerdictWith the addition of two single-motor variants, Polestar's Tesla Model 3 rival is more affordable, but still strikes a great balance between practicality and desirability

-- 2Range, battery & charging - currently readingLots of charging options and a competitive range keep the Polestar 2 on par with its rivals
+- 2Range, battery & charging - currently readingLots of charging options and competitive range figures keep the Polestar 2 on par with its rivals

 - 3Running costs & insuranceGenerous standard servicing deal and zero road tax make up for what's likely to be an expensive insurance premium for the Polestar 2

-- 4Performance, motor & driveIt's fast, grippy and safe, but the Polestar 2 doesn't offer the last word in driving pleasure
+- 4Performance, motor & driveIt's fast, grippy and safe – and you can make it even quicker with a software update – but the Polestar 2 doesn't offer the last word in driving pleasure

 - 6Boot space, seating & practicalityIt's spacious and comfortable enough for most families, but the Polestar 2's sloping roof does hinder practicality a little